sraashis/easytorch/README.md

 #### `Feature Higlights`
-* Minimal configuration to setup a any simple/complex experiment.
+* Minimal configuration to setup any simple/complex experiment.
 * Full support to split images into patches and rejoin/merge them to get back teh complete prediction like in U-Net(Usually needed when input images are large and of different shapes) (Thanks to sparse data loaders).
 * Limit data loading- Limit data to debug pipeline without moving data from the original place (Thanks to load_limit)
 * Lazy/modes of operations like train/test where we only load necessary data (Thanks to task modes like test/train where we only load necessary data).